austinhyde/boilerplates/README.md

 ## Roadmap
 - Use production-ready css extraction
 - Add in that html hdd plugin to always generate an index.html in dev (needed for external servers to serve)
-- Add a license file (in the meantime assume MIT)
 - ...?